A Topic Coverage Approach to Evaluation of Topic Models: Datasets

+Finally, we describe the set of topic model instances used in the coverage experiments.
 For each of the model types, with the exception of the nonparametric \pypmodel model, the parameter $T$ defining the number of model topics is varied, as this important parameter defines a model's capacity and affects the structure of its topics.
 Namely, $T$ influences topic granularity \citinl{Chang2009, Greene2014, Evans2014, blair2016increasing}, in such a way that a small $T$ leads to broad and general topics, while a large $T$ results in fine-grained and specific topics.
 The news and the biological datasets contain, respectively, $133$ and $112$ reference topics.
 We build the topic models by varying $T$ between values of $50$, $100$, and $200$.
 These choices of $T$ correspond, respectively, to a number of topics that is smaller then, approximately equal, and larger than the number of reference topics.
 For the nonparametric \pypmodel model the maximum number of learnable topics is set to $300$.
-For each combination of the model type and the number of topics, $10$ model instances are built with different random seeds in order to account for stohastic variation, i.e., to obtain a more robust assessment of coverage.
-For each dataset a total of $100$ model instances are built: $10$ instances for each pair of the model type (\ldamodel, \aldamodel, or \nmfmodel) and the number of topics ($50$, $100$, or $200$), plus additional $10$ instances of the nonparametric \pypmodel model.